khuedoan/homelab/docs/installation/production/external-resources.md

     - Update cert-manager and external-dns to use a different provider
     - [Manual DNS setup](../../tutorials/manual-dns-setup.md)
 - Cloudflare Tunnel:
-    - Use port-forwarding if it's available
+    - Use port forwarding if it's available
     - Create a small VPS in the cloud and utilize Wireguard and HAProxy to route traffic via it
     - Access everything via VPN
     - See also [awesome tunneling](https://github.com/anderspitman/awesome-tunneling)